spencermountain/grad-school/README.md

 ## Fill-down

-you can 'deduce', down the tree, and intellegently merge the data of each node:
+you can 'deduce', down the tree, and intellegently merge the properties of each node:

 ```js
 let str = `